TeamLapen/Werewolves/README.md

-Werewolves for Minecraft 1.18 - Latest branch
+Werewolves for Minecraft 1.20 - Development branch
 ====